wp-staging/wp-staging/readme.txt

 Permalinks are disabled on the staging / backup site after first time cloning / backup creation [Read here](https://wp-staging.com/docs/activate-permalinks-staging-site/ "activate permalinks on staging site") how to activate permalinks on the staging site.

-= How to Transfer WordPress to another Host or Domain by Using a WP STAGING Backup The pro version of WP STAGING can backup your whole WordPress website.
+= How to use a Backup file to Migrate WordPress to another Host or Domain The pro version of WP STAGING can backup your whole WordPress website.
 (In the future, we are implementing a basic free version of our sophisticated backup feature into this free version as well)
 With this backup function, you can backup and copy your entire WordPress website to another domain, new host, or new server very easily, and often faster and more reliable than with any other existing backup plugins.
 Have a look at [https://wp-staging.com/docs/how-to-migrate-your-wordpress-site-to-a-new-host/](this article), which introduces the backup feature.